RamailoTech/msu_unlearningalgorithm/docs/unlearn/algorithms/semipermeable_membrane.md

 * Parameter Overrides: Any parameters passed directly to the algorithm, overrides these configs.

 * Final Configuration: The script merges the configs and convert them into dictionary to proceed with the training.
-## Directory Structure

-- `algorithm.py`: Implementation of the Semi Permeable MembraneAlgorithm class.
-- `configs/`: Contains configuration files for training and generation.
-- `model.py`: Implementation of the Semi Permeable MembraneModel class.
-- `scripts/train.py`: Script to train the Semi Permeable Membrane algorithm.
-- `trainer.py`: Implementation of the Semi Permeable MembraneTrainer class.
-- `utils.py`: Utility functions used in the project.
-- `data_handler.py` : Implementation of DataHandler class

----